liaochenlanruo/pgcgap/docs/index-v1.0.35.md

   - **\[\--STREE\]** Construct a phylogenetic tree based on multiple sequences in one file

-  - **\[\--ACC\]** Other useful gadgets (now includes \'Assess\' for filtering short sequences in the genome and assessing the statistics of the genome; \'id2seq\' for extracting the corresponding sequences from a file to another file according to a number of ids in one file.)
+  - **\[\--ACC\]** Other useful gadgets (now includes \'Assess\' for filtering short sequences in the genome and assessing the statistics of the genome; \'id2seq\' for extracting the corresponding sequences from a file to another file according to a number of ids in one file; \'getRepeats\' for counting the number of repeats of the string for the specified column in a given file.)

 - **Global Options:**